Setting up a UserGate proxy server

 -

-- Certificate file: Select the certificate file in the DER, PEM, or PKCS12 format.
+- Certificate file: Certificate file in DER, PEM, or PKCS12 format.

-- (Optional) Password: Password for your private key or PKCS12 container.
+- Password: Optional, private key or PKCS12 container password.

 -